 Consent must be obtained from the research participants.
 We collaborate with EDP Global at Monash University, and for the first release in Sleman district, the Independent Review Board requests individual consent from each household member.
 We obtained approval from nearly 4,500 people.

-From the Sleman trial, we learnt that obtaining individual consent can generate conflicts in the community.
+From the Sleman trial, we learnt obtaining individual consent can generate conflicts in the community.
 Culturally, communities in these areas use collective decision-making process when dealing with community issues.
 The protocol protects the rights of people who refuse the release over those who approve.

 Finally, a low percentage of household members who rejected the intervention turned out to have influenced the release areas.
-When one household rejects the mosquito release, we do not release the mosquitoes in that household and its surrounding areas within the radius of a 25-50 square meters.
+When one household rejects the mosquito release, we do not release the mosquitoes in that household and its surrounding areas within the radius of 25-50 square meters.
 As a result, 5% of the population that doesn’t approve does not translate to 5% of the area not released, but somewhat larger.

 Based on the experience in Sleman, for Bantul release we obtained community consent but still allowed individuals to reject.
 All RTs in Jomblangan and Singosaren (Bantul district) gave consent and no households refused the release.